leahneukirchen/lead/README.md

 There's embedded POD in the script - try `perldoc ./lead`, or if you prefer man pages `pod2man ./lead | man -l /dev/stdin`.

+## Dependencies

+The script requires rsync and the List::MoreUtils and Config::Tiny perl modules.

 ## Name

 It's a *p*erl *b*ackup script. `Pb` is the chemical symbol for Lead,